TRileySchwarz/emptyProject/README.md

 of scripts, commands, example contract structures, javascript test suites, and packages pre-installed to meet the demands of most projects.
 It utilizes the OpenZeppelin package as a means of demonstrating some of the most common contracts such as ERC20, SafeMath.sol etc.

-For the best results, this project was intended to be run using the IntelliJ Ultimate IDE. https://www.jetbrains.com/idea/
+For the best results this project should be run using the IntelliJ Ultimate IDE. https://www.jetbrains.com/idea/

 &nbsp;
 ## Debugging Smart Contracts in IntelliJ Ultimate IDE